yasutakatou/IMS/README.md

 ## -test

-Give a message to check the rule and exit the tool.
+If this option is specified, the tool will exit after the message check.<br>
+This can be used if you want to check the message check manually.

 ```
 >IMS -test="Error test"